 Ujima Challenge strives to be your go-to source to improve the health and the well- being of people of African descent around the world.
 We recognized that we as black people have a similar culture as well as similar health and life struggles no matter where we live on the planet.
 From that realization, the opportunity arose to use common forms of culture and entertainment to both educate people and motivate them to take action around improving our health and our lives.
 This education and directed action take place on our online platforms: www.ujimachallenge.com, facebook.com/ujimachallenge, and instagram.com/ujimachallenge.

 Sometimes people see activism as a stressful and taxing way to bring about change.
-Ujima Challenge seeks to redefine activism and allow people to see that they can impact their community by understanding and participating in small actions that can actually be fun.
-We call this method Activism 2.0.
+Moreover, Ujima Challenge seeks to redefine activism and allow people to see that they can impact their community by understanding and participating in small actions that can actually be fun.
+Therefore, We call this method Activism 2.0.
 Since we just had our soft launch a few weeks ago, we haven’t pulled out all our tricks yet.
 As time progresses, we will provide different forms of education, address different issues related to our mission, and partner with like-minded organizations and individuals.
-We plan on making our belief that black people deserve to live healthy and abundant lives a reality through collective understanding and collective action.
+So, we plan on making our belief that black people deserve to live healthy and abundant lives a reality through collective understanding and collective action.

 How does mission intersect with business?

 We will finance our mission through the business side of the organization.
 By building an online audience, not only do we have a group of people to educate and motivate but we have a group of people to expose to responsible consumership.
-We will advertise black-owned businesses and businesses that have practices and policies that are beneficial to all of mankind.
+Moreover, we will advertise black-owned businesses and businesses that have practices and policies that are beneficial to all of mankind.
 We will receive revenue for this advertisement, while influencing our audience to circulate money within their community and to shop responsibly.
-This will ultimately build a community that has more economic resources and power to demand changes that lead to a healthier people.
+Therefore, this will ultimately build a community that has more economic resources and power to demand changes that lead to a healthier people.
 In addition, we plan to offer merchandise with messages that promote health, well-being, and activism.